yext/studio/README.md

-This is a monorepo for Studio-related packages, using [Turbo](https://turbo.build/) build system and pnpm as package manager.
+This is a monorepo for Studio-related packages, using [Turbo](https://turbo.build/) build system and npm as package manager.

 ### Apps and Packages